Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Conclusions

 In this paper, we have carried out a systematic exploration of the fibration structure of the toric hypersurface Calabi-Yau threefolds in the Kreuzer-Skarke database.
 The results found here follow two main themes: firstly, the elliptic and genus-one fibered Calabi-Yau threefolds in this set provide a wide range of examples that illustrate many aspects of the geometry and physics of F-theory.
 Secondly, the ubiquity of fibration structures and the physical/geometric language of F-theory provide a powerful lens with which to understand and interpret this largest class of known Calabi-Yau threefolds.

 In general, on this second theme, the analysis of this paper illustrates that the identification of fibration structures and the geometric/physical language of F-theory provides a powerful approach to understanding and organizing the otherwise potentially bewildering array of possible Calabi-Yau threefolds.
-Because almost all known Calabi-Yau threefolds are connected by flops to an elliptic or genus-one fibered phase, it appears that the geometric data (and the associated physical F-theory data) characterizing these fibrations, such as the base variety and the list of divisors hosting gauge algebras in the base, is a useful way of capturing the structure of families of threefolds with a common extended K\"ahler cone. \wati{moved that forward cite, which fit naturally with the last sentence of the paragraph, and recombined this into a single paragraph, minor wording changes.} In particular, since elliptically fibered CY threefolds are all connected in a single moduli space by various (tensor, Higgs, matter) transitions, this provides a way of placing the set of threefolds in the KS database into this broader context.
+Because almost all known Calabi-Yau threefolds are connected by flops to an elliptic or genus-one fibered phase, it appears that the geometric data (and the associated physical F-theory data) characterizing these fibrations, such as the base variety and the list of divisors hosting gauge algebras in the base, is a useful way of capturing the structure of families of threefolds with a common extended K\"ahler cone.
+In particular, since elliptically fibered CY threefolds are all connected in a single moduli space by various (tensor, Higgs, matter) transitions, this provides a way of placing the set of threefolds in the KS database into this broader context.
 A forthcoming work will show how even the small fraction of non-fibered polytopes can generally be connected into this network through a fairly minimal set of transitions \cite{jlrw-forthcoming}.
 Understanding the distribution of and complementarity between different fibration structures for CY threefolds in the same family, i.e. related by flops and flips in the extended K\"ahler cone, provides another interesting opportunity for further insight into this structure; some aspects of this will be described further in \cite{rw-forthcoming}.
 Fibration structure also promises to provide new insights into mirror symmetry \cite{Huang:2018vup, ot-forthcoming}.